-The NCEH is established according to a set of non-negotiable core values that guide the business model and serve as its ethical and financial foundation.
-These values translate into services that include supply and demand side interventions, which make the NCEH unique in Ghana and ensure that the center is financially sustainable in the long-term.
+The goal of the NCEN is to reduce the prevalence of blindness and visual impairment in North Ghana, especially among low income families.
+The NCEN is established according to a set of non-negotiable core values that guide the business model and serve as its ethical and financial foundation.
+These values translate into services that include supply and demand side interventions, which make the NCEN unique in Ghana and ensure that the center is financially sustainable in the long-term.

 NEW HOSPITAL

-This NCEH approach is based upon the Aravind Eye Care System (India) model that provides eye care to all members in the community regardless of their ability to pay.
+This NCEN approach is based upon the Aravind Eye Care System (India) model that provides eye care to all members in the community regardless of their ability to pay.
 The profit generated from the paying patients is used to cross-subsidize and fund free care for the poor, including babies and children.
-The model has gained significant adoption, now representing more than 70% of all surgeries in India, and is rapidly spreading throughout the Middle East, Africa, and South America.
+The model has gained significant popularity, now representing a substantial share of eye surgeries in India, and is rapidly spreading throughout the Middle East, Africa, and South America.

 We are working with experienced hospital planners to conceive eco-friendly, cost-effective building designs for our facilities.